layoaster/dev-notes/Python Coding Standars.md

 * `param:`
 	* List each parameter by name.
 A description should follow the name, and be separated by a colon and a space.
 If the description is too long to fit on a single 80-character line, use a hanging indent of 4 spaces (be consistent with the rest of the file).
-	* The description should mention required type(s) and the meaning of the argument.
+	* The description should mention the meaning of the argument.
 	* If a function accepts *foo (variable length argument lists) and/or **bar (arbitrary keyword arguments), they should be listed as *foo and **bar.

+* `type:`

 * __Returns: (or Yields: for generators)__
 	* Describe the type and semantics of the return value.
 If the function only returns None, this section is not required.